Umbrella Entertainment: Restoration of Australian films

 Umbrella Entertainment has a long history of restoring and distributing rare, classic, and cult titles.
 As of 2013, Umbrella Entertainment had restored over 100 Australian film in high definition, often in collaboration with the National Film & Sound Archive.
 As well as being sourced from NFSA archives, Umbrella Entertainment produces their own extra featurettes and interviews with cast and crew, gaining access to previous untouched archival materials including footage, outtakes, interviews and production documents.

-Regarding classic Australian films, founder Jeff Harrison has stated, "Listen, you’ve got an old film there, but it shouldn’t be sitting in the garage.
-Why don’t we get it out and try to get people to watch it again?’
-We’ve restored many Fred Schepisi films, many Bruce Beresford films”.
-On the capacity at which Umbrella has restored Australian cinema, producer Antony I. Ginnane once claimed "“Apart from the government- funded NFSA, Umbrella has done more than any other entity to restore and re-spotlight Australian cinema from the 1950s through to the 1990s".
-Likewise, Australian director Brian Trenchard-Smith states, "Umbrella and Madman's commitment to release past Australian films on DVD is a significant step in preserving our movie heritage...
+On the capacity at which Umbrella has restored Australian cinema, producer Antony I. Ginnane said "Apart from the government- funded NFSA, Umbrella has done more than any other entity to restore and re-spotlight Australian cinema from the 1950s through to the 1990s".
+English-Australian director Brian Trenchard-Smith wrote "Umbrella and Madman's commitment to release past Australian films on DVD is a significant step in preserving our movie heritage...
 Contemporary audiences can now be introduced to a broad spectrum of Oz Cinema from classics and crowd pleasers to noble failures and underrated obscurities".

-In 2017, the South Australian Film Corporation partnered with Umbrella Entertainment to restore 25 SAFC-produced titles.
+In 2017, the South Australian Film Corporation (SAFC) partnered with Umbrella Entertainment to restore 25 SAFC-produced titles.

-List of restored and remastered Australian films
+Selected list of restored films

-Since it was founded, Umbrella Entertainment has led the restoration of a number of Australian classic films, often in collaboration with the National Film and Sound Archive and ROAR Digital.
+Since it was founded, Umbrella Entertainment has led the restoration of a number of Australian classic films, often in collaboration with the NFSA and ROAR Digital.
+Titles restored and remastered by Umbrella Entertainment include:

-Some of the titles Umbrella Entertainment has restored and remastered are: